Investigators found the 'door plug' that blew off a Boeing 737 Max. Here's what it is

 European airlines including Ryanair fly the Boeing 737 Max 9, but they are fitted with emergency exits instead of door plugs.

-"Right now, this still looks like it's a one off," Cox said.
+"Right now, this still looks like it's a one-off," Cox said.
 "It's just something that happened to this airplane."
 But the ongoing problems with the Max series are yet another blow to Boeing's reputation, he said.
-"An operator around the world is going to look at this and say, okay, if we buy the Max, are we buying a problem?"
+"An operator around the world is going to look at this and say, OK, if we buy the Max, are we buying a problem?"

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.